DennisDean/BlockEdfSummarizeFig/README.md

 #### Applications

 BlockEdfsummarizeFig was initially developed to review the contents of large numbers of EDF/XML files.
 The functional components of the tool have been integrated within batch analysis programs to serve as a pre-run check.
-Applying the checks within BlockEdfSummarizeFig is the first step is performing large scale [spectral analysis](http://en.wikipedia.org/wiki/Spectral_estimation).
+Applying the checks within BlockEdfSummarizeFig is the first step in performing large scale [spectral analysis](http://en.wikipedia.org/wiki/Spectral_estimation).
 See our [spectral analysis](https://github.com/DennisDean/SpectralTrainFig/blob/master/README.md) program description or our [standard operating procedure](https://github.com/DennisDean/SpectralTrainFig/blob/master/standardOperatingProcedure.md) for performing spectral analysis for additional details.

 #### Quick Application Steps